 You can download the software by clicking the green button below.

-And yes, once you install it, don’t forget to register it, because only registered users get to enjoy automatic driver updates.
+Once you install, don’t forget to register your software as only registered users get to enjoy automatic driver updates.